lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04-jammy-jellyfish.md

 ### Activate the zram system kernel function

-If you have enough memory, zram can be used to replace the /swap.img file altogether.
+If your PC has enough memory, zram can be used to replace the /swap.img file altogether.

 Enabling zram could cause conflicts with zswap, which is enabled by default.
 Disable it by typing the following command in your terminal: